 Bad: “I’m more focused on basketball than my classes.”

 2. How would a friend or family member describe you?

-If you ask, request honesty and don’t be defensive if the responses aren’t what you want to hear.
+If you ask them, request honesty and don’t be defensive if the responses aren’t what you want to hear.
 Take what’s valuable to help describe your best qualities and run with it.

 3. What’s your greatest strength?

-Don’t be shy to talk about your strengths.
-Choose a discussion that shows you can be successful in college and, if possible, relates to the ideals of the scholarship.
+Don’t be shy when talking about your strengths.
+Choose one or two qualities that show you can be successful in college and, if possible, relate to the ideals of the scholarship.

 4. What’s your biggest weakness?

 We all have weaknesses.
 The interviewer wants to assess your self awareness and see whether you have taken the time to reflect on areas where you can improve.
 You can still put a positive spin on this by mentioning any steps that you’re taking to better yourself in this area.